akhilvelluva/Lipedema/README.md

 We developed a custom script that helps to grep the gnomAD allele frequency from the variant of interest.

-Please refer to the script : SnpEff.sh
+Please refer to the script : gnomAD.sh

 # Rna seq analysis
 ## Spliced Transcripts Alignment with STAR